samcarrington/code-style/content/en/pug.md

 ---
-title: PHP
+title: PUG
-description: Initial guidance for working with the PHP scripting language
+description: Initial guidance for working at AnalogFolk with the PUG (formerly Jade) templating language at
 position: 6
 category: PUG
 ---